risc0/demos/zk-kyc/README.md

 #### Smart Contracts

-The [`contracts`] directory contains the necessary smart contracts for ERC721 token minting.
+The [`contracts`] directory contains the necessary smart contracts for the KYC proof verification and token functionality.
 Use Foundry for testing and deployment.

 After setting up the `.env` file: